-If you’re looking to purchase your home the traditional way, Credible can help you compare prequalified rates from our partner lenders in just a few minutes.
+If you’re looking to purchase your home the traditional way, Credible can help you compare our partner lenders in just a few minutes.
 It’s simple and secure — and you don’t even have to leave our platform.

 How to find real estate auctions

 You can locate real estate auctions by searching online for “real estate auction” plus the name of the county you want to buy property in.